vixadd/PoA_3auth_demo/README.md

 $ sudo apt-get install build-essential openssl libssl-dev libudev-dev
 $ bash <(curl https://get.parity.io -L)
 ```
-### Logging
+### Monitoring
-Logging and management occures with a foundation of the etstat dashboard.
+Occures with a foundation of the etstat dashboard.
+Pm2 is also a component on the docker build.